 On a walk through the walled gardens you'll see Iberian comfrey providing ground cover in the borders.
 From a short walk leads to Clock Golf, where hellebores in hues of pink and purple, planted by Agatha's daughter Rosalind Hicks, are looking great.

 The nearby Top Garden is an area that the garden team are concentrating their efforts on at the moment, restoring the borders to their former glory.
 These borders will be a riot of hot colours in the summer, and exotic plants thrive in this sunny space.
 From here a new path leads to a nearby viewpoint; the perfect place to soak up the river views.
-Carrying on along the Top Garden path you can't miss the Summerhouse ruins, which is the focal point for our fundraising this year.
+Carrying on along the Top Garden path you can't miss the remains of what was once a summerhouse.
 This building on the edge of the garden is in the best place to enjoy the river views and soak up some sunshine.
 We hope to restore it in the future to its former splendour and it will be the crowning glory of the Top Garden when it is complete.